 It is straightforward to perform seasonal adjustment and fit exponential smoothing models using a spreadsheet program such as Excel.
-The screen images and charts below are taken from a spreadsheet which has been set up to illustrate multiplicative seasonal adjustment and linear exponential smoothing on the Outboard Marine data from your textbook.
+The screen images and charts below are taken from a spreadsheet which has been set up to illustrate multiplicative seasonal adjustment and linear exponential smoothing on the Outboard Marine data.
 To obtain a copy of the spreadsheet file itself, click here.

 The forecasting process proceeds as follows: (i) first the data are seasonally adjusted; (ii) then forecasts are generated for the seasonally adjusted data via linear exponential smoothing; and (iii) finally the seasonally adjusted forecasts are "reseasonalized" to obtain forecasts for the original series.
 The seasonal adjustment process is carried out in the first six columns.

 The first step in seasonal adjustment is to compute a centered moving average (performed here in column C).
 This can be done by simply taking the average of two one-year-wide averages that are offset by one period relative to each other.
 The next step is to compute the ratio to moving average--i.e., the original data divided by the moving average in each period--which is performed here in column D. The estimated seasonal index for each season is computed by first averaging all the ratios for that particular season, and then renormalizing the ratios if necessary so that they sum to exactly 100% times the number of periods in a season, or 400% in this case.
-(This is done in the first few rows of columns E and F. There are more elegant ways to average the ratios, but because in this case the number of rows is small, I just manually typed the row numbers for all the "June" ratios inside the AVERAGE( ) formula in cell D10, and then I copied this formula into cells D11-D13.
-It's not hard to count by 4's--or by 12's if your data is monthly--until you've reached the bottom of the data set.
-Note that you do NOT copy the seasonal index formula into ALL the other cells in the same column--you just replicate it enough times to compute the seasonal index once for each season in the year.
-Then, in the remainder of the cells in the column, you insert cell references pointing to the seasonal index used in the same season in the preceding year.)
+This is done in the first few rows of columns E and F. In this case the number of rows is small, and for purposes of illustration I just manually typed the row numbers for all the "June" ratios inside the AVERAGE( ) formula in cell E3, and then I copied this formula into cells E4-E6.
+(There are better, more systematic ways to average the ratios, which really ought to be used in practice to avoid formula errors.
+In particular, you could add a column that contains numeric codes for seasons and then use an AVERAGEIF formula to average only the values for a particular season number.)
+Cells E13-E16 contain cell references pointing to the appropriate seasonal indices computed in cells F3-F6.
+(Careful: you must be sure to line them up correctly.
+In this case, the formulas in cells E13 to E16 are "=F5", "=F6", "=F3", "=F4", respectively.)
+Cells E17 and below contain cell references pointing to the value in the same column 4 quarters earlier.
+Note that you do NOT copy the seasonal index formula into ALL the other cells in the same column--you just replicate it enough times to obtain the seasonal index once for each season in the year.
+Then, in the remainder of the cells in the column, you insert cell references pointing to the seasonal index used in the same season in the preceding year.
 The seasonally adjusted data is obtained by dividing the original data by the column of seasonal indices (here, by dividing column B by column E).
 The centered moving average and the seasonally adjusted data end up looking like this:

 Note that the moving average typically looks like a smoothed version of the seasonally adjusted series.